AckerlyXu/heima/articles/best-practices-data-partitioning.md

 *Figure 7.
 The tables and partitions in an example storage account*

+> [!NOTE]
-> [AZURE.NOTE] Azure table storage also adds a timestamp field to each entity.
+> Azure table storage also adds a timestamp field to each entity.
 The timestamp field is maintained by table storage and is updated each time the entity is modified and written back to a partition.
 The table storage service uses this field to implement optimistic concurrency.
 (Each time an application writes an entity back to table storage, the table storage service compares the value of the timestamp in the entity that's being written with the value that's held in table storage.
 If the values are different, it means that another application must have modified the entity since it was last retrieved, and the write operation fails.
 Don't modify this field in your own code, and don't specify a value for this field when you create a new entity.

 Azure table storage uses the partition key to determine how to store the data.
 If an entity is added to a table with a previously unused partition key, Azure table storage creates a new partition for this entity.
 Other entities with the same partition key will be stored in the same partition.